 6 Claw settings for round diamonds we recommend only using stones of around 0.80ct and bigger.
 When having 6 claws you need to cover more surface of the diamond.
 Hence a small diamond gets overpowered by too many claws surrounding it.

 There are two main advantages of having 6 claws.
-Firstly, the diamond is more secured, in other words 2 claws would have to bend or break for the diamond to come out.
+Firstly, the diamond is held more securely.
+For the diamond to become loose, at least 2 claws would need to be damaged or bent out of shape.
 Secondly because it has more claws there is no need for a basket.

 When it comes to the look, having 6 claws gives the diamond a round shape look.
-But the downside of having 6 claws, it takes away from the diamond because it covers more surface.
+The only downside of having 6 claws is that shows more metal around the diamond, but this is less noticeable on larger stones.